What is a Computer and Information Research Scientist?

 The states with the most job growth for Computer & Information Research Scientist are Nebraska, Washington, and Utah.
 Watch out if you plan on working in Mississippi, Alaska, or South Carolina.
 These states have the worst job growth for this type of profession.

-Computer & Information Research Scientist Salary
+What is the Average Salary of a Computer & Information Research Scientist

-The salary for Computer and Information Research Scientists ranges between about $69,230 and $183,820 a year.
+The average yearly salary of a Computer & Information Research Scientist ranges between $69,230 and $183,820.

 Computer and Information Research Scientists who work in Washington, New Mexico, or Minnesota, make the highest salaries.